thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/advanced-data-key-configuration.md

 column-visibility:
     0:
         image: /images/user-guide/widgets/advanced-data-key/column-visibility-3-pe.png
+        title: 'The "temperature" data key column is visible on the widget;'
     1:
         image: /images/user-guide/widgets/advanced-data-key/column-visibility-1-pe.png
-        title: 'Select whether the column will be shown in the visibility selection menu so that clients without permissions will not be able to hide it.'
+        title: 'Select whether the column will be shown in the visibility selection menu so that clients without permissions will not be able to hide it;'
     2:
         image: /images/user-guide/widgets/advanced-data-key/column-visibility-2-pe.png
+        title: 'The "temperature" data key column has been hidden.'

 column-to-display:
     0:
         image: /images/user-guide/widgets/advanced-data-key/column-to-display-1-pe.png
+        title: 'The "temperature" column is displayed in the column visibility menu;'
     1:
         image: /images/user-guide/widgets/advanced-data-key/column-to-display-2-pe.png
+        title: 'To hide the "temperature" column in the column visibility menu, select "Disabled" in the "Column selection in &#39;Column to Display&#39;" field;'
     2:
         image: /images/user-guide/widgets/advanced-data-key/column-to-display-3-pe.png
+        title: 'The "temperature" column has been excluded from the visibility selection.'

 column-export:
     0: